AncutaIoan/shorty-url/README.md

 ### 2. Set up Redis

-If you're running Redis locally, make sure it's installed and running on the default port (`6379`).
+If you're running Redis locally, make sure it's installed and running on the default port (`6379`) and you have the bloom filter module enabled.

 If you're using a cloud-based Redis service, obtain the connection URL and credentials.

+If you fancy docker, you can run it with:

 ```
 docker run -p 6379:6379 -it --rm redis/redis-stack-server:latest